terminalcloud/apps/docs/efront.md

 ## About eFront

 eFront is a modern learning and training platform designed to help create online learning communities with opportunities for rich interaction.
 It comes with a distinctive icon-based user interface that is intuitive to use.
-The platform offers a wide range of features from content creation, test builder, project management, extended statistics, many communication tools, payments support, social extensions and more.
+The platform offers a wide range of features from content creation, test builder, project management, extended statistics, numerous communication tools, payments support, social extensions and more.

 ---

 ## Main Features

-- Content & Files management
+- Content & files management.
-- Assessments engine
+- Assessments engine.
-- Learning Paths
+- Learning paths.
-- SCORM
+- SCORM.
-- Reporting features
+- Reporting features.
-- Forum & Calendar
+- Forum & calendar.
-- Themable
+- Themable.
-- Plugin architecture
+- Plugin architecture.
-- User roles
+- User roles.

 ---